40 Years Later, Alumni Find that a School's Spirit is Still Palpable

 Apparently the word ruach appears 389 times in the Torah.
 Due to this frequency, it can have multiple meanings.
 When applied to a person, ruach can mean vital powers or strength.
 So it was intentional to say that the ruach in the school felt familiar.
 Our lives at school back in the 1970s were exciting, interesting, academically challenging, and, at times, (as preteens and teens) perplexing.
 But overarching all that was the strength of the love that flowed freely around us.

-Top row from the left: Susan (2nd), Shelly (4th), Miriam (6th);
+The four visiting alumni in their class picture from 1979: Top row from the left: Susan (2nd), Shelly (4th), Miriam (6th); Elliot is in the bottom row, 2nd from the left. |

 That feeling of love is still palpable.
 Being back together, even for a few hours, reminded us of what it felt like to be students at Akiba-Schechter Jewish Day School.
 Those of us who were able to visit the school were grateful to be back in those familiar classrooms and hallways.